 For even more adventure, rent ATVs at Southern Gap Outdoor Adventure and head out on the Spearhead Trails, five multi-use trail systems that afford hundreds of miles of riding through the rural mountains of Southwest Virginia.

-Spend the evening at the Western Front Hotel in Saint Paul, a boutique hotel featuring a rooftop bar and an on-site restaurant that cooks up local Appalachian cuisine.
+Spend the evening at the Western Front Hotel in Saint Paul, a boutique hotel with a rustic vibe.

 3. Experience Harvest Season in Northern Virginia’s Wine Country